Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/a-sses/asses.md

 In total I think that this project went very good, the work, the administrative things and the harmony within the team, all of it was good.
 I would change some things mentioned earlier for our next project but I am very happy to see such a good result.

-*This text was wrote by a human.
+*This document was wrote by a human.
 The correction of the text was done by the AI tool ChatGPT. https://chat.openai.com/*